The Cathedral Grounds

 The 59 acres surrounding the Washington National Cathedral are a rich landscape tapestry.
 The grounds, know as the Cathedral Close, consist of cultivated gardens (the Bishop’s Garden), 5 acres of oak and beech forest (the Olmsted Woods), a terraced outdoor amphitheater, athletic fields, and the landscaped grounds of the institutions and schools.

 Olmsted's design has endured because its main features continue to meet the aspirations and needs of a Gothic-style Cathedral.
 Later landscape designers included All Hallows Guild member Florence Brown Bratenahl (wife of the Cathedral's first Dean).
 Mrs. Bratenahl made important contributions to the landscape of the Close in the form of additions and refinements to the Olmsted plan.
-These include the Pilgrim Steps, entrances to the Bishop's Garden, the George Washington statue and plaza at the foot of the Pilgrim Steps, the North Cloister Garth, and the West Front court and oak grove.
+These include the Pilgrim Steps, the Norman Court in the Bishop's Garden, and the Cathedral College Garth.

 Help us Keep the

 Partner with us to ensure that the 59 acres of gardens and grounds surrounding Washington National Cathedral continue to be a haven of peace and refreshment in the midst of the Nation’s Capital.